-The Wars of the Roses was a civil war fought in England on and off over the course of about fifty years in the mid to late 1400’s.
-It was known to its contemporaries as the Cousins’ War, because it was a war for the crown of England fought between two lines of the same family; those lines were cousins to each other.
+The Wars of the Roses was a civil war fought in England on and off over the course of about fifty years in the mid to late 1400s.
+It was known to its contemporaries as the Cousins’ War because it was a war for the crown of England fought between two lines of the same family; those lines were cousins to each other.

-There are a lot of major players involved in the Wars of the Roses, both men and women.
+There are a lot of major players involved in the Wars of the Roses, both men, and women.
 With so many of them having the same first names as each other, over three to four generations, it is sometimes difficult for those not intimately familiar with the conflict to keep them all straight.
-But, each player has an intriguing biography, and a unique role within the war.
+But, each player has an intriguing biography and a unique role within the war.
 Without any of these players, the war might have looked very different from it did, or even have turned out differently in a way that would change the way modern Britain looks and is governed.

 Here is the first in a series of biographies of the major players of the Wars of the Roses, and what they contributed to the war itself.
-We’ll start with one of England’s best known and most controversial medieval queens, Elizabeth Woodville.
+We’ll start with one of England’s best-known and most controversial medieval queens, Elizabeth Woodville.

 Elizabeth Woodville, England’s First Domestic Queen

-In an age where there had never been a true Queen Regnant of England (Matilda is the closest they came, back in the 1200’s, during another civil war, with the outcome being her son was named heir of the king Matilda was fighting for the throne, after a brief period of taking the throne for herself and calling herself and Empress, rather than a queen) English kings had always married foreign princesses in order to create strategic alliances with other countries.
+In an age where there had never been a true Queen Regnant of England (Matilda is the closest they came, back in the 1200s, during another civil war, with the outcome being her son was named heir of king Matilda was fighting for the throne, after a brief period of taking the throne for herself and calling herself and Empress, rather than a queen) English kings had always married foreign princesses in order to create strategic alliances with other countries.
 Elizabeth Woodville was English, born and raised in the country, and already a subject of the king.
 The fact she was not foreign was just one of the things that made her controversial with the English people from the beginning.

 Born to Jacquetta of Luxembourg and Sir Richard Woodville as their eldest child, Elizabeth had royal roots on her mother’s side.
 Jacquetta was Luxembourg royalty, who came to England as a teenager to marry an uncle of King Henry VI.
-This marriage made her a duchess, and the second highest ranking woman in the land.
+This marriage made her a duchess and the second highest ranking woman in the land.
 Jacquetta caused controversy two years later, after her husband died, by marrying his squire, Sir Richard Woodville.
 It was a love marriage, and she and Richard were briefly banished from court for it, but it did not last long.
 They were forgiven, Richard was made a baron, and they had a large family of children together.

 Elizabeth married Sir John Grey, a member of an old, noble house in England.
 The Wars of the Roses were just getting started when they married, pitting the Lancaster side of the royal family against the York side.
-Elizabeth’s husband fought for the Lancastrian side, and was killed in battle.
-By that time, she had born him two sons, Thomas and Richard Grey.
+Elizabeth’s husband fought for the Lancastrian side and was killed in battle.
+By that time, she had borne him two sons, Thomas and Richard Grey.
 John’s mother, however, would not release Thomas and Richard’s inheritance to them.

-So, Elizabeth took her boys out on the road one day when she knew the new York king (who had recently deposed Henry VI), Edward IV, would be riding by, and she caught his attention.
+So, Elizabeth took her boys out on the road one day when she knew the New York king (who had recently deposed Henry VI), Edward IV, would be riding by, and she caught his attention.
 He stopped, legend says, because she was so beautiful, the most beautiful woman in England at the time.
 He promised to help her get her sons’ inheritance released to them.
 Edward IV came back again with the appropriate paperwork for her to sign, and something more… a declaration of love for her.

 They were married in almost-secrecy, with only Jacquetta, a choir boy, and the priest who wed them as witnesses.
 Edward IV waited a few months to announce the marriage, leaving Elizabeth waiting at her parent’s house, until his cousin and chief advisor, Richard Neville, declared he was nearly done with negotiations for Edward IV to marry a French princess.
 Edward then called Elizabeth to court and announced he could have no French queen, as he already had an English one.